ermlikeyeah/ermlikeyeah.github.io/_posts/2020-11-25-my-guiding-principles-for-working.markdown

 ---
 Late in the afternoon on 17 June 2013 I opened up a Google Doc and started typing.
 I can relay this precise date because that's when the document was created.
 The version history tells me I did a couple of versions that afternoon.
 The date allows me to pinpoint where I was at.

 I had reached a point in my career where I was wondering what I _wanted to do next_ and _what I could do next_.
-Do I keep on with doing "official" leadership roles, being _a director of a business_ with other people, being _a manager_?
-How much would do I want management, coaching, practicing?
+Do I keep on with "official" leadership roles, being _a director of a business with other people_, being _a manager_?
+How much do I want management, coaching, practicing, as a mix or on their own?
 How do I set up and be focused on what I want to do next -- and how I go about it?
 And then how could I do that?

 A little brain dump later, I had the following guiding principles: